hillaliy/homebridge-midea-air/README.md

 This Plugin support Celsius & Fahrenheit (You can set the Default unit on Homebridge config).
 Display Units can set in HomeKit app, device settings.
+`This is just to control the temperature unit of the AC's display.
+The target temperature setter always expects a celsius temperature (resolution of 0.5C), as does the midea API`

 ### Temperature Steps